 If someone refuses treatment and you believe that it is necessary for their wellbeing, you must reasonable efforts to persuade them, particularly if you think that there is a significant or immediate risk to their life.

-You must keep to your employers' procedures on consent and be aware of any guidance issued by the appropriate authority in the country in which you practise.
+You must keep to your employers' procedures on consent and be aware of any guidance issued by the Department of Health or other appropriate authority in the country in which you practise.